mnforba/terraform_gitlab/README.md

 - On your terminal (I will use VSCode) use the command: `aws s3api create-bucket --bucket <bucket-name>` or `aws s3 mb s3://bucket-name --region us-east-1 --endpoint-url https://s3.us-east-1.amazonaws.com`

 ### Code
 We edit the core that we will be using to deploy the infrastructure as code.
-You will need to fork my repository from Github * [Website project (fork this)](https://github.com/mnforba/terraform_gitlab.git)
+You will need to fork my repository from Github * [(here)](https://github.com/mnforba/terraform_gitlab.git)
 - The file system contains all Terraform modules and what you need to built the project in Gitlab.
 - Update the `backend.tf` file to include the S3 bucket name you created.
 - The pipeline template in Gitlab provide the CI/CD workflow for the project.
 The stages of Terraform are validate code, plan, apply and finally destroy.
 The `before-script` is where Terraform will initialize the backend, which is the S3 bucket.
 The `state.config` file to configure the backend.